Mahmoudz/Porto/README.md

 ### Monolithic to "Micro" Services

-Porto is designed to scale with you!
-While most companies shift from Monolithic to Micro-Services *(and most recently Serverless)* as they scale up.
-Porto offers the flexibility to deflate your Monolithic into Micro-Services (or SOA) at any time with the least effort possible.
+**Porto** is designed to scale with you!
+While many companies shift from Monolithic to Micro-Services (and more recently Serverless) as they scale up, **Porto** offers the flexibility to deflate your Monolithic into Micro-Services (or SOA) at any time with minimal effort.

-In Porto terms a Monolithic is equal to one cargo ship of Containers, while Micro Services is equal to multiple cargo ships of Containers. *(Disregarding their sizes).*

-Porto offers the flexibility to start small with a single well organized Monolithic service and grow whenever you need, by extracting containers into multiple services as your team grows.
+In **Porto** terms, a Monolithic is equivalent to one cargo ship of Containers, while Micro-Services are equivalent to multiple cargo ships of Containers (disregarding their sizes).
+This means that with **Porto**, you can start small with a single, well-organized Monolithic service and grow as needed by extracting containers into multiple services as your team and business grow.

-This is possible becuase Porto organizes your code into Containers, which are grouped into isolated Sections.
-A section can be later extracted out with all it's related containers to be depolyed separatly as you scale.

-As you can imagine operating two or more ships in the sea rather than a single one, will increase the cost of maintenance (two repositories, two CI pipelines,...) but also gives you flexibility, where each ship can run at different speed and direction.
-This technially translates to each service scaling differently based on the traffic it expect.
+By organizing your code into Containers, which are grouped into isolated Sections, **Porto** makes it easy to extract individual Sections and deploy them separately as Micro-Services.
+This allows you to scale your application architecture as your needs evolve over time, without having to rebuild your entire application from scratch.

-How Sections "Services" communicate together is completely up to the developers, even though Porto recomands using Events and/or Commands.
+However, operating multiple services instead of a single Monolithic service can increase the cost of maintenance (with multiple repositories, CI pipelines, etc.) and requires a new approach to service communication.
+How Sections "Services" communicate with each other is completely up to the developers, although **Porto** recommends using Events and/or Commands.

+With **Porto**, you can create a scalable and flexible software architecture that can adapt to your changing business needs.
+This allows you to stay ahead of the competition and provide the best possible experience for your users.

 <br>